 Spiral stage length

 The stator stage length is defined as the axial length required for one lobe in the stator to rotate 360° along its helical path around the body of the stator.
-The stage length of a rotor, however, is not equivalent to the stage length of its corresponding stator.
+However, the stage length of a rotor is not equivalent to the stage length of its corresponding stator.
 A rotor has a shorter stage length than its corresponding stator.
 The equation that describes the general relation of the rotor stages to the stator stages is

 Rotor stages = (n+1) / n x Stator stages

 Stage length is dependent on the lobe pitch angle of the spiral.
 As the pitch angle increases, resulting in a tighter spiral and shorter stage length, the force vector perpendicular to the longitudinal axis of the rotor (torque) and the volume of the cavity within the stage decrease.
 This results in a reduction of torque output and an increase in the motor’s speed.
 Conversely, a decrease in pitch angle produces a longer stage length, resulting in an increase in torque and a decrease in speed.
 This is how stage length affects the selection of mud motor specifications.

 Long-stage motors usually produce higher torque and fewer revolutions per minute than short-stage motors.
 As previously mentioned, the drawback for long-stage motors is that as the seal length along with the rotor/stator increases with stage length, the efficiency of the seal and speed decrease.
 The primary application for long-stage designs is air drilling.

 For a power section with a set lobe ratio, more stages increase the number of fluid cavities in the power section.
 Each cavity can hold pressure, so as the number of cavities increases, the total pressure drop over the power section increases.
 Therefore, the mud motor specification for total pressure drop and stall torque capability theoretically increases linearly with the number of stages.